De Haas-van Alphen effect and a giant temperature peak in heavy fermion SmB$_6$ compound

-Let us now add magnetic field and study the dHvA effect.
+Let us now add a magnetic field and study the dHvA effect.
 Just like it is done in \cite{Zyuzin2023} we will only focus on the self-consistent equation on the hybridization, as it will already contain all necessary temperature dependence of the dHvA effect.
-In magnetic field $B$ the equation is
+The equation is obtained by first performing Hubbard-Stratonovich transformation which decouples interaction $H_{\mathrm{int}} = U \int_{x} \bar{\phi}_{\mathrm{d}}(x)\phi_{\mathrm{d}}(x) \bar{\phi}_{\mathrm{f}}(x)\phi_{\mathrm{f}}(x)$ between different fermions.
+As a result of the decoupling, new bosonic fields $\theta(x)$ and $\bar{\theta}(x)$ appear in the action (please see Eq.
+(1)).
+Finally, one has to vary the action with respect to this bosonic field in order to obtain the self-consistency equation for the mean field ansatz $\bar{\theta}(x) = \theta^{*}(x) = \mathrm{const}(x)$.
+We consider a model repulsive interaction $U >0$ which doesn't depend on coordinates, but in general it may be a function of coordinates.
+In the magnetic field $B$ the self-consisten equation on the hybridization $\theta$ is